skrub-data/skrub/doc/modules/column_level_featurizing/advanced_columnwise_operations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In cases where we want to apply a custom transformation to a series we need the |ApplyToCols|
-structure to handle multiple columns, or if this transformation needs to be able to reject certain
+structure to handle multiple columns, and if this transformation needs to be able to reject certain
 columns and communicate this to |ApplyToCols|, we must to create a transformer from scratch
-that is capable of handling this exception.
+that raises this exception when appropriate.

 Hence the ``SingleColumnTransformer`` class.
 It is originally a base class from which many transformers are
 inherited, but it can also be used to create new transformers.
 As long we specify